Education - Adult & Further Education

 Entry requirements

-Candidates will normally have a primary degree or equivalent at Level 8 on the NFQ.
+Applicants will normally have a primary degree or equivalent at Level 8 on the NFQ.
 A Level 7 qualification may also be acceptable together with recognition of prior learning (RPL).

-They are required to show in their application and subsequently at interview stage how their prior knowledge and experience prepares them for teaching in Further Education.
 In line with Teaching Council requirements, they need to have arranged a 100 hour placement, teaching QQI (or equivalent) accredited programmes in at least two settings.
 Note: There is a form in the 'How to Apply' section for this purpose to be submitted with the application.

 Application dates